edenreich/PHP-Upload-Class/README.md

-## set this only if you want to have a encrypt file names(optional for security)
+set this only if you want to have a encrypt file names(optional for security):

 ```php
 $upload->encryptFileNames(true);
 ```

-### you may also specify that you want only certain file type to be encrypted like so:
+you may also specify that you want only certain file type to be encrypted like so:

 ```php
 $upload->encryptFileNames(true)->only(['jpg']); // only jpg files will be encrypted
 ```
-### or also the following syntax:
+or also the following syntax:

 ```php
 $upload->encryptFileNames(true)->only('jpg|png|txt'); // only jpg files will be encrypted
 ```

-## after all is set just run the following command
+after all is set just run the following command

 ```php
 $upload->start();